 The Fight Against Federal Student Aid Fraud October 21, 2011 by Alexis Mattera Firefighters.
 Police.
 Ghostbusters.
 Your mom.
 There are certain people you instinctively contact when you need assistance and the same holds true for the federal government.
-When the Department of Education noticed there was something strange in the neighborhood regarding federal student aid, they knew just who to call.Less than a month after releasing a report detailing how organized fraud rings were exploiting distance education programs, the ED contacted colleges across the country urging them to develop additional ways of identifying threats to federal funding.
+When the Department of Education noticed there was something strange in the neighborhood regarding federal student aid, they knew just who to call.ADVERTISEMENTLess than a month after releasing a report detailing how organized fraud rings were exploiting distance education programs, the ED contacted colleges across the country urging them to develop additional ways of identifying threats to federal funding.
 Schools were encouraged to combat potential fraud rings by monitoring groups of students using the same IP or email addresses to apply and participate in online programs, paying closer attention to students living outside the schools' normal coverage areas and delaying the disbursement of federal funds or releasing said funds in multiple disbursements.
 In addition to the steps colleges are taking internally, Secretary of Education Arne Duncan said the department will be working with Congress and schools "to ensure we have all the tools we need to prevent criminal elements from defrauding federal student aid dollars."
-Do you think colleges are doing enough to prevent federal student aid fraud?College is expensive, Scholarships.com is completely free.
-Pay for your college education with as much free college scholarship money as possible.
-By applying to all the awards you qualify for, you can be sure to not miss a single opportunity in paying for your college expenses - including tuition, fees, room and board.
+Do you think colleges are doing enough to prevent federal student aid fraud?College is expensive.
+Scholarships.com has done the work for you.
+Pay for your college education with free college scholarship money.
 Get matched to college scholarships instantly and start applying today by conducting a free college scholarship search at Scholarships.com.